github/docs/content/developers/github-marketplace/using-the-github-marketplace-api-in-your-app/handling-plan-cancellations.md

 ## Step 2.
 Deactivating customer accounts

+When a customer cancels a plan, you must:

+* Automatically downgrade them to the free plan, if it exists.

-When a customer cancels a free or paid plan, your app must perform these steps to complete cancellation:
+    When a customer cancels a GitHub Marketplace subscription, GitHub does not automatically uninstall the app, so the customer can expect that free features will continue to function.

-1. Deactivate the account of the customer who cancelled their plan.
-1. Revoke the OAuth token your app received for the customer.
-1. If your app is an OAuth App, remove all webhooks your app created for repositories.
-1. Remove all customer data within 30 days of receiving the `cancelled` event.
+* Enable them to upgrade the plan through GitHub if they would like to continue the plan at a later time.

 {% note %}